This post was first published on 20 April 2018 and has been updated to include the latest information.

 Step 1: Find A Suitable Stock Brokerage Firm

 The most important step is to identify a suitable brokerage firm.

 There are many stock brokerage firms in Singapore.
-Primarily, they all perform the same main function, and that is to allow investors to buy and sell stocks on SGX as well as other exchanges around the world.
+Primarily, they all perform the same main function – enabling investors to buy and sell stocks on SGX as well as other exchanges around the world.

-However, there are a few differentiating criteria that you should consider when deciding between brokerage firms you wish to use.
+However, there are a few differentiating criteria that you should consider when deciding between brokerage firms.